pakal/rsfile/CONTRIBUTING.rst

 ++++++++++

-The test suites of RSFile can be run against any compatible python2/3 interpreter installed on your system.
+The test suites of RSFile can be run against any compatible python3 interpreter installed on your system.
 Since they reuse many stdlib testcases, you must have the "python test suite" installed for the selected interpreter version, else only a subset of RSFile tests will be run.
 On Windows this test suite must have been selected during install, on Linux you must install separate packages like "libpythonX.Y-testsuite", etc.

 .. note::
-    Some tests, like those concerning open() mode equivalences, or locking, are very long to execute, so as long as the test process consumes CPU, they're probably still working normally.
+    Some tests, like those concerning open() mode equivalences, or locking, are long to execute, so as long as the test process consumes CPU, they're probably still working normally.
 Some tests, mainly concerning large files, are disabled by default and must be manually enabled by editing flags in test files.